aueb-wim/DataQualityControlTool/README.md

 Usage: qctool dicom <options> <dicom folder> <report folder>
 ```

-`<dicom folder>` is the root folder where the DICOM  is stored.
+`<dicom folder>` is the root folder where all DICOM files are stored.
 It is assumed that each subfolder corresponds to one patient.

 `<report folder>` is the folder where the report files will be placed.
 If the folder does not exist, the tool will create it.